rhadamanthe/host-grabber-pp/docs/en/index.md

 [this value](https://support.mozilla.org/fr/questions/992338) is 6).
 * **Cache download links during sessions**: this option prevents a same file from being downloaded several times during a same session.
 The cache can be cleared or even disabled.
+* **Download directory**: by default, everything is downloaded in the same directory.
+But it is also possible to dispatch files in sub-directories (by domain or by date).

 ## Notice